-It has arrived almost six months late but the fervour and vigour of IPL is finally upon us.
-Along with the much awaited contests between the eight franchises, the IPL also presents intriguing battles between players highlighting the recently evolved trend of match-ups.
-Here are the top five player battles from the league’s history which have enthralled fans:
+If not for COVID-19, the fervours and vigours of a new season of IPL would be upon us.
+Along with the much awaited contests between the eight franchises, there would have also been intriguing contests between players which has always caught the attention of fans.
+Here are the top five player battles we have witnessed in IPL history so far:

 Shreyas Gopal vs Virat Kohli and AB de Villiers

-Having made his debut in IPL debut in 2014, Shreyas Gopal did not get consistent chances in the XI until he was taken by Rajasthan Royals in 2018.
-Gopal has made beating the best his habit and his favorite victims have been none other but two of the most celebrated batsmen in the competitions’s history - Virat Kohli and AB de Villiers.
+Having made his IPL debut in 2014, Shreyas Gopal did not get consistent chances in the XI until he was taken by Rajasthan Royals in 2018.
+Gopal has made beating the best his habit and his favorite victims have been none other than two of the most celebrated batsmen in the competition’s history - Virat Kohli and AB de Villiers.

 In the four games between Rajasthan Royals and Royal Challengers Bangalore since 2018, Gopal has dismissed both Kohli and de Villiers every single time he has bowled to them - Kohli thrice in three innings and de Villiers in each of the four innings.
-Moreover, the duo has managed only 45 runs against Gopal underlining their struggle against the leggie - majorly in picking his googly.
+Moreover, he as conceded only 45 runs bowling to them underlining their struggles against the leggie - majorly in picking his googly.

-Since RCB’s batting revolves largely around these two, RCB have not been able to beat RR since 2018 owing to Gopal’s brilliance.
-Gopal's spell of 4 for 16 against RCB in 2018 helped RR to qualify for the play-offs in what was a knockout game for both teams.
+Since RCB’s batting largely revolves around these two, RCB has not been able to beat RR since 2018 owing to Gopal’s brilliance.
+Gopal’s spell of 4 for 16 against RCB last year helped RR to qualify for the playoffs in what was a knockout game for both teams.

 Amit Mishra vs Kieron Pollard

-While Virat Kohli and AB de Villiers have struggled against the guile of Shreyas Gopal, Mumbai Indians’ Kieron Pollard has hammered India’s most experienced leg-spinner in the competition, Amit Mishra.
+While Kohli and de Villiers have struggled against the guile of Gopal, Mumbai Indians’ Kieron Pollard has hammered India’s most experienced leg-spinner in the competition, Amit Mishra.
 Pollard has tonked 135 runs off only 79 deliveries from Mishra.
-He has also carved Mishra for 14 sixes - the most by any batsman against a particular bowler in IPL history which further establishes Pollard’s superiority.
+Pollard has also carved Mishra for 14 sixes - the most by any batsman against a particular bowler in IPL history which further establishes Pollard’s superiority.

 During the clash between Mumbai Indians and Sunrisers Hyderabad in Dubai in 2014, Pollard demolished Mishra for 47 runs off 18 balls which comprised of five maximums.
 The only time Mishra got the better of Pollard was in 2015 while playing for Delhi Daredevils.
 The two players did not come up against each other in the 2019 season.